tomeeeS/ScrollPicker/README.md

 Customizable and data-bindable NumberPicker-like custom view for android.
 A [demo project](https://github.com/tomeeeS/ScrollPickerDemo) showcasing functionality is available.

+## Requirements
+You don't need Java 8, nor kotlin compiler for this as it was written in Java 7.

 ## Donation
 If you found it useful, please consider donating.
 Thank you!